If your test is positive

 Staying in quarantine

-On arrival, you will be provided with a ‘welcome pack’ with information about what to expect during your stay.
+On arrival, you will get a ‘welcome pack’ with information about what to expect during your stay.

-You will be provided with 3 meals a day and snacks, Wi-Fi, laundry services and basic toiletries and refreshments, so you don’t need to leave to get supplies.
+You will get 3 meals a day and snacks, Wi-Fi, laundry services, basic toiletries, and refreshments, so you don’t need to leave to get supplies.

 There is no cost to you for these services or the care that you receive.